 - Educational institution most recently attended

-A student who wishes to be omitted from the directory must so indicate by writing to the Office of the Registrar.
+A student who wishes for some or all of the information listed above to be omitted from the directory must so indicate by writing to the Office of the Registrar.

-- Officials at an institution where the student is applying for admission
+- Officials at an institution where the student is enrolled or applying for admission;

 - The alleged victim of a crime of violence may receive results of any disciplinary proceedings conducted by the University against the alleged perpetrator of that crime in reference to that crime.
 Student records are available to the above with the stipulation that this information is only for the use of the above unless written consent is secured from the student.